 - The Body Axis Reference is our perception of the longitudinal axis that allows organizing body lateralization using a balanced performance of both sides of our body.

-- Podal Reference in terms of perceiving feet positioning related to our support surface (plantar proprioception).
+- The Podal Reference in terms of perceiving feet positioning related to our supporting surface (plantar proprioception).

 - The Manual Reference is applied when using our hands’ location for postural reorganization after balance disturbances.